What does Sanford plan to do about the County’s Audit?

 Why is this important?

-The county's late fiscal audit has real impact on county residents.
-Grant money is not being reimbursed and the county is unable to apply for some future grants.
+The county's late fiscal audit has real impacts for county residents.
+Grant money is not reimbursed and the county is unable to apply for some future grants.

 • Future grants may not be awarded for the next year, meaning the county's budget problems will only get worse